pacedotdev/pace/README.md

 # Welcome to Pace for Developers.

-Learn about how Pace for Developers works:
+If you're new here, we recommend you take a few minutes to understand how Pace for Developers works:

 * [Read about API keys in Pace](https://pace.dev/blog/2020/07/01/docs-api-keys.html)